Settings

 Upgrade to Premium

 Upgrade the application to the Premium version to remove all limits.
-The free version of the application offers one-lifetime in-app purchase and two subscription options that allow you to remove all restrictions and upgrade to the Premium version.
+The free version of the application offers a one-time lifetime in-app purchase and two subscription options (1 month and 1 year) to remove all restrictions and upgrade to Premium.

-Also, please keep in mind that Family Sharing is enabled for all purchases and plans, so you can share the Premium version with members of your family.
+Family Sharing is enabled for all purchases and plans, so you can share the Premium version with up to five members of your family at no extra cost.

 Sharing Purchases Between iOS and Mac

-Please keep in mind that lifetime purchases and subscriptions are shared between iOS and Mac, using iCloud to sync this information.
-If you have the premium version on your iOS device, please ensure you have the latest version installed and that iCloud is enabled.
+Lifetime purchases and subscriptions are shared between iOS and Mac, using iCloud to sync this information.
+If you have the Premium version on your iOS device, ensure you have the latest version installed and that iCloud is enabled.
 Start the app on iOS and wait one minute for your purchase information to upload to iCloud.

-To restore your purchase on the new device just use the Purchases -> Restore purchases menu.
-You will see the list of your purchases.
-If you don’t see all your purchases please check if the device is connected to the same iTunes account that was used to make purchases, and make sure iCloud is enabled.
+To restore your purchase on a new device, use the Purchases → Restore Purchases menu.
+You’ll see the list of your purchases.
+If you don’t see all of them, confirm the device is connected to the same Apple ID that was used to make the purchases, and make sure iCloud is enabled.

 Try Premium for Free

-You can upgrade to the Premium version for free but for a limited time only using this menu.
-Just watch an advertisement or tell your friends about this app to get the Premium version for free.
+You can upgrade to the Premium version for free, for a limited time, using this menu.
+Just watch an advertisement or tell your friends about the app to get Premium for free.

 Purchases

-This menu is available after new version released.
-You can see what is new in the updated application.
+This menu is available after a new version is released.
+It shows a summary of the changes and new features in the most recent update.

 Audio Player